eoabdulhalim/Flights-Analytics-Predictions/README.md

-# Flights-Analytics-Predictions
-# ✈️ Flights-Analytics-Predictions
+# ✈️ Flights Analytics & Predictions

 ## Overview
 This project focuses on analyzing and predicting flight delays using machine learning and data analytics.
 The project is divided into three main components: **Exploratory Data Analysis (EDA) and Model Training**, **Production Model Pipeline**, and **Power BI Integration for Visualization and Prediction Reporting**.